[Node.js] Why using sync versions of async functions is bad.

 Conclusion

-In conclusion, using the synchronous versions of asynchronous functions is a bad practice.
-It can lead to unexpected behavior and performance issues.
-If you need to use an asynchronous function, it's best to use the asynchronous version.
+However, using the synchronous versions of asynchronous functions is a bad practice.
+It can lead to unexpected behavior and performance bottlenecks.
+When performing asynchronous operations, it's best to use the asynchronous version of functions whenever possible.
 This will help you avoid any potential problems and ensure that your code is as efficient as possible.

 I've put a lot of work into this article.
 And I hope that it has been helpful.
 If you have any questions, please feel free to leave a comment below.
 I'd really appreciate it if you could like and share the article! ๐Ÿ˜Š